 You can ask for an Elder or Dependent Adult Restraining Order if:

-• You are 65 or older, or you are between 18 and 64 and have certain disabilities, and
+- you are between 18 and 64 with certain disabilities,

 Workplace Violence Restraining Order